-A month after it premiered, Netflix’s Dead to Me has finally been renewed, with Christina Applegate and Linda Cardellini set to return for another season of wine-drinking and murder-hiding.
+It’s been a long, strange year since we last reveled in Christina Applegate and Linda Cardellini drinking wine and hiding crimes on Netflix’s Dead to Me, but the wait for a season two is thankfully nearly over.
 The first season of the hit dramedy tapped into something with viewers who love a good mystery, while also earning raves for the performances of its leading ladies.
-And it stuck the landing almost perfectly — spoiler alert! — wrapping up a few of its subplots and themes while also leaving us with a doozy of a final image: the abusive Steve Wood (James Marsden) floating facedown in a pool.
+And it stuck the landing almost perfectly — spoiler alert! — wrapping up a few of its subplots while also leaving us with a doozy of a final image: the abusive Steve Wood (James Marsden) floating facedown in a pool.

 Really, how could there not be a second season after a cliffhanger like that?
-With the news of season two confirmed but no airdate yet announced, we’re left to fill the ensuing months wondering just where Dead to Me goes now.
-Here are some questions we’re looking forward to having answered.
+With season two premiering in full this Friday, May 8, here are some questions we’re looking forward to having answered.